YuriRibeiro/cfd/Deploy/README.md

 ```

 # How to Use
-To use via command line, please refer to the source code.

-The easy way: use via jupyter notebooks!
+The easy way: jupyter notebooks!
 Open yout terminal and:

 ```
 conda activate envname